dminor/plover/readme.md

 coded type inference based upon operator types, which worked while the language remained simple.
-I then took a break, learned about [unification](https://en.wikipedia.org/wiki/Unification_(computer_science)) by writing [Tern](https://github.com/dminor/tern) and came back.
+I then took a break, learned about [unification](https://en.wikipedia.org/wiki/Unification_(computer_science)) by working on a datalog implementation and came back.
 Essentially, the type inference works by assigning types to every node in the abstract syntax tree, generating constraints based upon how the nodes are used, and then uses unification solve these constraints to determine types.
 For example, in